Spirituality and the Arts

 Mission Statement of Spirituality and the Arts at St. Gertrude

 Art is essential to the contemplative path.
 It expresses new ways to “see” the invisible and participate with the Divine and the human.
 The visible and invisible inform each other.
 The monastic and the artist live parallel lives of devotion.
-Through communal sharing and hospitality, they honor the abiding mystery of creation.
+Through communal sharing and hospitality, both honor the abiding mystery of creation.

-Artist Residency at St. Gertrude
+Artist in Residence at St. Gertrude

 Concerts in the Chapel